HISTORY 95: Modern Korean History

 (Same as

 HISTORY 195.
-History majors and others taking 5 units, register for 195.)
+95 is 3 units; 195 is 5 units.)
 This lecture course provides a general introduction to the history of modern Korea.
 Themes include the characteristics of the Chosôn dynasty, reforms and rebellions in the nineteenth century, Korean nationalism; Japan's colonial rule and Korean identities; decolonization and the Korean War; and the different state-building processes in North and South, South Korea's democratization in 1980s, and the current North Korean crisis.

 | Units: 3